northword/zotero-format-metadata/README.md

 ### Convert title from "heading case" to "sentence case"

-The Zotero documentation recommends storing titles in "sentence case" format, which will allow CSL to perform a "title case" transformation on them [^sentenceCase].
-Although Zotero has a built-in function to convert titles to "sentence case", this function only recognizes dummy words, not proper nouns such as chemical formulas, etc. This plugin provides a similar function, but avoids converting words that should be capitalized to lower case.
+The Zotero's documentation recommends storing titles in "sentence case" format, which will allow CSL to perform a "title case" transformation on them [^sentenceCase].
+Although Zotero has a built-in function to convert titles to "sentence case", this function only recognizes function words, not proper nouns such as chemical formulas, etc.

+This plugin provides a similar function, but avoids converting words that should be capitalized to lower case.

 [^sentenceCase]: https://www.zotero.org/support/kb/sentence_casing